 The plasterboard and vinyl layers add a huge amount of mass to block the airborne sound, while the foam isolates the solid parts of the SoundBoard form the wall and dampens the vibration energy.

-Pro-Sound™ SoundBoard 3 - Which is perfectly sufficient for a good performing internal wall.
+ProSound™ SoundBoard 3 - Which is perfectly sufficient for a good result when soundproofing an internal stud wall.

 Skipping Stage One?

 Well I can't blame you!
-It is a lot of extra work and mess, but you can expect the effectiveness of the soundproofing to be around 10 - 15% less.
-Therefore I would strongly recommend to opt for the Pro-Sound™ SoundBoard 4 ™
+It is extra work and mess, but you can expect the effectiveness of the soundproofing to be around 10 - 15% less.
+Therefore I would strongly recommend to opt for the

-to go on top to make up for it.
+to go on top to make up for not insulating the stud wall cavity.

 If you are building a new stud wall from scratch, then there are some extra improvements that you can make for maximum results.